seancdavis/middleman-starter-template/README.md

 Middleman Starter Template
 ==========

-This project adds Backbone.js, Sass, Compass, Rake, and Markdown (Redcarpet) on top of Middleman's default template.
+This project adds CoffeeScript, Backbone.js, Sass, Bourbon, and Bitters on top of Middleman's default template.

 Installation
 ----------